Craving Spicy Food? Here’s Why Your Body is Asking for Heat

 When do we draw the line between an addictive behavior and something we do for good fun?

-For example, here are some behaviors that could be considered addicting, but are in fact behaviors we do mainly for good fun.
+For example, here are some behaviors that could be considered addicting but are, in fact, behaviors we do mainly for good fun.

 • Movies